fredboudon/LpyWeb/README.md

 ## How to share LPyWeb with other users ?

-If you want to access to the application with other machines without re-installing all the project, you can run it with the command : flask run --host=IP_HOST_MACHINE.
+If you want to access the application with other machines without re-installing all the project, you can run it with the command : flask run --host=IP_HOST_MACHINE.
 (IP_HOST_MACHINE is the IP adress of the machine which run the flask application) You can check the IP adress using : "ip a show" or "ifconfig" (or ipconfig on Windows) Then you just have to enter http://IP_HOST_MACHINE:5000 in your navigator to have access to LPyWeb.
 However, the host machine and the client ones must be connected on the same network.